P R O F E S S I O N A L A C H I E V E M E N T S

 My Damn Channel, New York, NY (September 2010-December 2012).
 Director of Content

-Selects, develops, Executive Produces, and curates the company’s original video content, reporting directly to Founder/CEO, Rob Barnett.
-Work closely with both celebrity (such as Josh Gad, Mary-Lynn Rajskub, Steve Rannazzisi, Patricia Heaton) and emerging talent to develop their projects, from inception to final edit.
+Selected, developed, Executive Produced, and curated the company’s original video content, reporting directly to Founder/CEO, Rob Barnett.
+Worked closely with both celebrity (such as Josh Gad, Mary-Lynn Rajskub, Steve Rannazzisi, Patricia Heaton) and emerging talent to develop their projects, from inception to final edit.
 Worked directly on a variety of branded entertainment deals such as the “Subway Fresh Artist Series”, “Fiat” sponsored “Wainy Days” Season 5 and a series of “Crown Plaza” online ad campaigns.
 Was part of the team that secured and launched the new YouTube Original Programming Initiative, My Damn Channel LIVE.
 Featured panelist at a variety of events including Pitchcon, Internet Week, Blogworld and others.

 Jeskid Productions, New York, NY (May 2004-Present).
 Owner.

 - 2010/2012, Creator of the online series “Status Kill”

 Wrote, directed, and produced the action-comedy series which has been seen over 3 million times.
 “Status Kill” has been featured on sites such as My Damn Channel, Gizmodo, and RedvsBlue.
 The upcoming second season produced in collaboration with My Damn Channel features high end special FX and timely social commentary.

 - 2009 – Creator of the hit online series “Drawn by Pain”